-Subsection WZ 2008 Code Economic sector (WZ) 2008 - description (a.n.g. = not specified elsewhere) ISIC Rev. 4
+Subsection WZ 2008 Code Economic sector (WZ) 2008 - description (a. n. g. = not specified elsewhere) ISIC Rev. 4

 В SECTION B - MINING AND QUARRYING

 05 Coal mining

 05.1 Hard coal mining

 05.10 Hard coal mining 0510

 05.2 Lignite mining

 05.20 Lignite mining 0520

 06 Extraction of crude oil and natural gas

 06.1 Extraction of crude oil

 06.10 Extraction of crude oil 0610

 06.2 Extraction of natural gas

 06.20 Extraction of natural gas 0620

 06.20.0 Extraction of natural gas

 07 Ore mining

 07.1 Iron ore mining

 07.10 Iron ore mining 0710

 07.2 Non-ferrous metal ore mining

 07.21 Mining of uranium and thorium ores 0721

-Subsection WZ 2008 Code Economic sector (WZ) 2008 - description (a.n.g. = not specified elsewhere) ISIC Rev. 4 07.21.0 Mining of uranium and thorium ores 07.29 Other non-ferrous metal ore mining 0729 08 Quarried natural resources, other mining products 08.1 Quarrying of natural stone, gravels, sand, clay and china clay 08.11 Quarrying of natural and artificial stone, limestone, gypsum, chalk and slate 0810 08.12 Extraction of gravel, sand, clay and china clay 0810 08.9 Other mining; quarrying, not specified elsewhere 08.91 Mining of chemical and fertiliser minerals 0891 08.92 Peat extraction 0892 08.93 Extraction of salt 0893 08.99 Quarrying, not specified elsewhere 0899
+Subsection WZ 2008 Code Economic sector (WZ) 2008 - description (a.n.g. = not specified elsewhere) ISIC Rev. 4 07.21.0 Mining of uranium and thorium ores 07.29 Other non-ferrous metal ore mining 0729 08 Quarried natural resources, other mining products 08.1 Quarrying of natural stone, gravels, sand, clay and china clay 08.11 Quarrying of natural and artificial stone, limestone, gypsum, chalk and slate 0810 08.12 Extraction of gravel, sand, clay and china clay 0810 08.9 Other mining; quarrying a.n.g.
+08.91 Mining of chemical and fertiliser minerals 0891 08.92 Peat extraction 0892 08.93 Extraction of salt 0893 08.99 Quarrying a.n.g.
+0899

-For the purpose of identifying possible companies, companies assigned to one of the sub-sections 05 to 08 are considered to be primarily 'active' in the extractive industry.
-In addition to the statutory duty to draw up payment reports for 'large' companies, there is also an obligation for parent companies to prepare group (consolidated) payment reports if at least one subsidiary is active in the extractive sector.
-The size of this 'active' subsidiary is not relevant here (so-called 'consolidated tax group infection'), so that even companies which are themselves not classified as being 'large' can trigger a reporting obligation simply through being combined with a 'large' parent company.
+For the purpose of identifying possible companies, companies assigned to one of the sub-sections 05 to 08 are considered to be primarily "active" in the extractive industry.
+In addition to the statutory duty to draw up payment reports for "large" companies, there is also an obligation for parent companies to prepare group (consolidated) financial statements if at least one subsidiary is active in the extractive sector.
+The size of this "active" subsidiary is not relevant here (a "consolidated tax group infection"), so that even companies which are themselves not classified as being "large" can trigger a reporting obligation simply through being combined with a "large" parent company.

-The approach to 'consolidated tax group infection' was also used for the purpose of identifying extractive industry companies so that the number of such companies increased accordingly.
-As a result, the selection was made using a combination of size and activity criteria (see the explanations in Chapter 9.b.iii.).
+The approach to "consolidated tax group infection" was also addressed for the purpose of identifying extractive industry companies; and the number of such companies increased accordingly.
+As a result, the selection is made using a combination of size and activity criteria (cf. the explanations in Chapter 10.b.ii.).